Couchbase Audit Store

 // Audit store configuration (mandatory via constructor)

-var auditStore = new CouchbaseSyncAuditStore(cluster, bucket)
+var auditStore = CouchbaseSyncAuditStore.from(couchbaseTargetSystem)

 .withScopeName("custom-scope") // Optional configuration